me-viper/OpaDotNet/src/Compilation/README.md

 ### Build and Test

-- Run `build.ps1` Compile [Opa.Interop](./interop/) libraries
+- Run `./Interop/build.ps1` Compile [Opa.Interop](./Interop/opa-native) libraries
-- Run `dotnet build` to build the project or use Visual Studio to build `OpaDotNet.Compilation.sln`
+- Run `dotnet build` to build the project or use Visual Studio to build `OpaDotNet.sln`
 - Run `dotnet test` to test the project or use Visual Studio test explorer.

-## 3rd Party Libraries and Contributions

-- [OPA SDK](https://pkg.go.dev/github.com/open-policy-agent/opa/sdk) - High-level API for embedding OPA inside of Go programs.